Eurogamersonline.com Gadgets: Best Gaming Gear Guide 2026

 If 120Hz works when direct-connected but fails when routed through another device, that middle device is the bottleneck.
 Keep your baseline simple first, then add complexity.

-If you’re advising readers who own an eurogamersonline console, emphasize this rule: a great console can’t override an incompatible display chain.
+If you own a console featured on EuroGamersOnline, keep this rule in mind: a great console can’t override an incompatible display chain.

 3) Audio: clarity first, then volume discipline